partylikeits1983/miden-node/docs/src/operator/usage.md

 As outlined in the [Architecture](./architecture.md) chapter, the node consists of several components which can be run separately or as a single bundled process.
 At present, the recommended way to operate a node is in bundled mode and is what this guide will focus on.
-Operating the components separately is very similar and should be relatively straight-foward to derive from these instructions.
+Operating the components separately is very similar and should be relatively straight-forward to derive from these instructions.

-This guide focusses on basic usage.
+This guide focuses on basic usage.
 To discover more advanced options we recommend exploring the various help menus which can be accessed by appending `--help` to any of the commands.

 ## Bootstrapping